Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseFailoverGroup.md

 Accept wildcard characters: False
 ```

-### -GracePeriodWithDataLossHour
+### -GracePeriodWithDataLossHours
 The grace period for failover with data loss of the failover group.
-This property defines how big of the window we tolerate for data loss during failover operation

 ```yaml
 Type: Int32